Prepare for your journey to Lethbridge College

 If you are studying in Canada for less than 12 months, you must purchase a private health insurance plan through an insurance company or insurance agent in your home country or in Canada.
 If you will be applying for medical insurance in Canada, you must do so within five days of arriving in Canada.
 If you have been in Canada for more than five days, you must contact Broker Advantage at 1-877-294-1810.

-Please note that you will have to pay upfront for medical services and then submit a claim to your insurance company for reimbursement.
+Note that you will have to pay upfront for medical services and then submit a claim to your insurance company for reimbursement.

 Note: We do not recommend a particular plan or agent.
 We advise you to talk with two or three insurance agents and compare prices and services before making a decision on which plan to buy.